kurrent-io/KurrentDB-Client-Java/README.md

 ## Support

-Information on support can be found on our website: [Event Store Support][support]
+Information on support can be found on our website: [Kurrent Support][support]

 ## Documentation